specify/specify7/README.md

 the same interface layout language as Specify 6, so any user interface customization made in one platform is mirrored in the other.
-Also Specify 6 and Specify 7 use the same data model and can work from the same Specify MySQL or MariaDB database, which means 6 an 7 can be run simultaneously with any Specify collection.
+Also Specify 6 and Specify 7 use the same data model and can work from the same Specify MySQL or MariaDB database, which means 6 and 7 can be run simultaneously with any Specify collection.
 Specify 7 helps transition Specify 6 collections to cloud computing.
 It is also a great starting platform for institutions that prefer zero workstation software installation and